datalad/datalad/docs/source/crawler/basics.rst

 {'input': 2}

 ..
 Generators::
-    Generators may be one of many things including, but not limited to: nodes, independent functions, or as methods of a class.
-Generators may yield a dictionary, an error message, or any number of Python variable.
+    Generators may have been created from various different code, including, but not limited to, nodes or independent functions as long as they yield.
+    Generators may yield a dictionary, an error message, or any number of Python variables.
 These variables may be yielded once or multiple times.
 A generator may also return as a function does, but it must yield first.

 .. note::